kbroman/ProgrammingNotes/linux_refresh.md

     `gnome-shell` and it showed up.
 Actually, I needed to edit `metadata.json` to include `"42"` among the `"shell-version".

+    The same is true for system-monitor and emoji selector; can manually install them by downloading/installing from github and then editing the metadata.json file

 27. Gnome extensions: for system-monitor, needed:

     ```shell